takagi97/LLMs-are-parallel-multilingual-learners/README.md

 # Large Language Models are Parallel Multilingual Learners
-The code of the paper-[Large Language Models are Parallel Multilingual Learners]() includes two parts.
+The code of the paper-[Large Language Models are Parallel Multilingual Learners](https://arxiv.org/abs/2403.09073) includes two parts.
 The first one is counting activated neurons in the multi-layer perceptrons (MLPs) of transformer models.
 The second one is fine-tuning and inference.

 ## 1 Requirements and Installation
 - LLaMA-Factory >= 0.3.2

-To do fine-tuning and inference on the multilingual LLMs used in our work, you need to create an environment satisfying the requirements of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/tree/v0.3.2).
+To do fine-tuning and inference on the multilingual LLMs used in our work, you may need to create an environment satisfying the requirements of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/tree/v0.3.2).

 ## 2 Parallel Multilingual Data
 The parallel multilingual data translated by GPTs is released in ```gpt_translated_data/specific dataset```.
 The datasets used in our experiments are detailed in the following table.
 Note that all the samples are randomly selected to guarantee the effectiveness of the evaluations.
 Except for the FLORES-200 and XNLI development set which is already parallel in multiple languages, other datasets are translated by GPTs.